-Career Expo Petaluma Employer Responses Customer Service
+Career Expo Petaluma Employer Responses

+Customer Service

-Have you attended a Career Fair Event at SRJC in the past? vent at Would you participate in the future?
-Did you find the staff helpful?
-Was attending this Fair a positive experience?
-Did you arrange for any interviews with attendees?
-Yes No Maybe Yes No Maybe Excellent Fair Po or Yes No Yes No How many 7 11 0 15 0 3 18 0 0 17 1 7 10 26
+Have you attended a Career Fair Event at SRJC in the past? participa Would you Did you find the s helpful? helpful? f Was atter Fair a p experi positive Did you arrange for any interviews with attendees?
+Yes No Maybe Yes Yes No Maybe Excellent Fair Po or Yes No Yes No How many 7 11 0 15 0 3 18 ( 0 0 17 1 7 10 26